SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 The corners represent the corners of the board, consequently it is assumed that the board is at least rectangular.
 If the board does not have the required shape, a rectangular selection can be used for the matching as well.

-.. automodule:: src.BSP.BoardOrientation
+.. automodule:: BSP.BoardOrientation
     :members:

 Led State
 """""""""

-.. automodule:: src.BSP.led_state
+.. automodule:: BSP.led_state
     :members:

 State Table Entry
 """""""""""""""""

-.. automodule:: src.BSP.state_table_entry
+.. automodule:: BSP.state_table_entry
     :members:

 Homography Provider